 Joseph Plaskett was born in 1918 in New Westminster, BC.
 Joe took a liberal arts grounding at the University of British Columbia, resulting in an honours degree in history.
 Though he was a teacher for a few years, Joe was already exploring his interest in art.
 Studying at the Vancouver School of Art (1940-2) brought praise and encouragement from GG Sedgewick, Lawren Harris, Jock Macdonald, Jack Shadbolt and BC Binning, the names on the foundation stones of Canadian art.
 Support came also from AY Jackson and then Emily Carr whose scholarship Joe was the first to receive.
 This scholarship was a turning point as it took Joe to San Francisco where abstraction awaited him in teachers like David Park and Clyfford Still.
 In New York City under Hans Hoffmann, a central figure in the history of modern art, Plaskett further explored the boundaries of pictorial structure and in 1949 Joe travelled to Paris where he tamed these forces with instruction from masters including Fernand Léger, a key figure in the history of all art.
-Innate talent began to stabilise into something greater.
+Innate talent began to stabilize

 Joe taught again at the Vancouver School of Art and Emma Lake in the 50s but made Paris his permanent home in 1960.
 Since then Joe has lived in Europe.
 Since 2001, he lived in Suffolk, England.
 Despite living abroad for over fifty years, he was staunchly Canadian.
 Almost annually he returned to his homeland and held exhibitions across the country.
 A legendary host and supporter of Canadian artists working in Europe, he was considered an unofficial Ambassador in Paris.
 He finally gave up his 15th century Paris townhouse, home to fantastic parties throughout the age of parties, in 2004 and dedicated the proceeds of the sale to the establishment of the Plaskett Foundation.
 The foundation funds a year of European development for a young Canadian artist annually.
 When the formation of the foundation was announced in 2005, Mr. Plaskett said, "I created this award in emulation of what Emily Carr did for me in 1946.
 I would like young Canadian artists to enjoy the privileges I experienced more than a half century ago.
 Europe and, above all, France, have left me richer in knowledge and experience.
-Although things have changed a great deal since I first traveled and studied abroad, the lesson of Europe and its past is always waiting for those ready to learn."
+Although things have changed a great deal since I first travelled and studied abroad, the lesson of Europe and its past is always waiting for those ready to learn."

 Beginning with his first exhibition at the Vancouver Art Gallery in 1951, Joe exhibited in Canada’s greatest public galleries.
 His list of solo and group exhibitions throughout Canada and Europe, is immense and in 2001 Joe was invested into the Order of Canada.
-The Plaskett bibliography is similarly impressive including numerous reviews, catalogues and the celebrated 1991 memoir, A Speaking Likeness and the 2006 reminiscences of friends and colleagues published as The Book of Joe.
+The Plaskett bibliography is similarly impressive including numerous reviews, catalogues and the celebrated 1991 memoir, A Speaking Likeness, and the 2006 reminiscences of friends and colleagues published as The Book of Joe.

 Joseph Plaskett was truly a national treasurer in the Canadian art world.
 Joe died in his home on September 21, 2014 at the age of 96.
 Joe will be remembered for his artistic vision, his kindness, optimism and generosity, the influence he has had on the Canadian art world and farther afield, and in his many artistic gifts - all of which were presented in his most humble way.
 His legacy will live on in his exquisite body of work, in the Plaskett Foundation and in the huge circle of people who were blessed by his friendship.